rustfoundation/foundation.rust-lang.org/news/three-months-at-the-rust-foundation.md

 ---
 date: 2023-07-01T12:00:00Z
 title: My first three months at the Rust Foundation
-description: Time flies when you're having fun… at the Rust Foundation
+description: A recap of my work at the Rust Foundation and accomplishments so far
 byline: Tobias Bieniek, crates.io team co-lead and Rust Foundation software engineer
 tags:
   - foundation